List of first ladies of the United States

 The first lady of the United States is the hostess of the White House.
 The position is traditionally filled by the wife of the president of the United States, but, on occasion, the title has been applied to women who were not presidents' wives, such as when the president was a bachelor or widower, or when the wife of the president was unable to fulfill the duties of the first lady.
 The first lady is not an elected position; it carries no official duties and receives no salary.
 Nonetheless, she attends many official ceremonies and functions of state either along with or in place of the president.
 Traditionally, the first lady does not hold outside employment while occupying the office, although Eleanor Roosevelt earned money writing and giving lectures, but gave most of it to charity, and Jill Biden maintained her regular job as an educator during her time in the role.
 The first lady has her own staff, including the White House social secretary, the first lady's chief of staff, the communications director, the White House chief floral designer, and the executive chef.
 The Office of the First Lady is also in charge of all social and ceremonial events of the White House, and is a branch of the Executive Office of the President.

-There have been total of 54 first ladies including 44 official and 10 acting, within 47 first ladyships.
-This discrepancy exists because some presidents had multiple first ladies.
+There have been total of 54 first ladies.